Most Philippine SMEs have at least three compliance gaps they don't know about. We find them, fix them, and make sure they can't be used against you.

-OSH violations under RA 11058 aren't a one-time fine — they're ₱20,000 to ₱100,000 per day until corrected.
-Based on DOLE enforcement data, nearly 1 in 5 SMEs fails general labor standards on first inspection.
-Almost half fall short on safety.
+OSH violations under RA 11058 run ₱20,000-₱100,000 per day until corrected.
+1 in 5 SMEs fails general labor standards on first inspection.
+Almost half fail on safety.

-Under RA 8188, if a DOLE audit finds you've underpaid staff by ₱150,000, you don't owe ₱150,000.
-You owe ₱300,000.
-Plus criminal fines of up to ₱100,000 on top of that.
+Under RA 8188, if a DOLE If DOLE finds you underpaid by ₱150,000, you owe ₱300,000.
+Plus criminal fines up to ₱100,000.

 The window was the day before that ultimatum.

-Here's why People Helm exists.
+That's why People Helm exists.

 Eight years in corporate HR: BPOs, hospitals, restaurants, an oil company, tech firms.
-I spent most of that time building systems that protected businesses from exactly the problems small owners deal with alone.

-The difference is that large companies have entire teams doing this.
 A business with 300 people has an HR department, a labor lawyer on retainer, and a compliance calendar.
 A business with 30 people has a group chat and a prayer.

-Same labor laws.
-Same DOLE inspectors.
-Completely different level of protection.
+Same laws.
+Same inspectors.
+Completely different protection.

 "We had a staff member file a complaint two weeks after resigning.
 Fatima told us exactly what to prepare and what to say.
 The case was settled at SEnA in 30 days.
 Without her I would have just panicked and hired a lawyer for something that didn't need to go that far."